-Our Fertility Journey with Fertility Talent Director, Guy Stroud
+Our Fertility Journey with Fertility Talent Directors, Guy & Joanna Stroud

-This is not a story I used to tell.
+This is not a story we used to tell.
 It is the story of one of the most difficult times in our lives.
 It’s the story of almost four years of anguish and heartache.
-But it is ultimately the story of how my partner Joanna, and I came to start our family, how our lives changed for the better thanks to an industry full of people dedicated to helping people in our position.
-Now, it’s a story I often share with clients and candidates at Fertility Talent.
+But it is ultimately the story of how we came to start our family, how our lives changed for the better thanks to an industry full of people dedicated to helping people in our position.
+Now, it’s a story we often share with clients and candidates at Fertility Talent.
 This is the story of our fertility journey.

 We tried everything we could to improve our chances.
 We gave up caffeine, alcohol, cut down on meat, exercised regularly and adopted a regimen of vitamins and supplements.
 Each time, we would be cautiously optimistic, and each time our dreams collapsed.
 The emotional stress in this period took a toll on both of us personally and professionally.
 We felt let down by doctors, detached from our friends and family, and betrayed by our own biology.

-Our 3rd pregnancy resulted in a missed miscarriage at the end of our first trimester, we had paid for regular private scans throughout the pregnancy, Joanna was experiencing changes in her body, so it was a horrible shock to establish this loss.
-Joanna required surgery.
-To help find closure, testing for chromosomal abnormalities was performed, the result showed no abnormalities, our baby was a healthy female fetus.
+Our 3rd pregnancy resulted in a missed miscarriage at the end of the first trimester.
+We had paid for regular private scans throughout the pregnancy and Joanna was visibly pregnant, it was a horrible shock to establish this loss.
+To help find closure, testing for chromosomal abnormalities was performed, the result showed no abnormalities, our baby was a healthy female foetus.
 The distress we felt was unbearable, there were no answers to why this was happening.

-The culmination of this period was in 2015 when we were told for the fourth time that Joanna had miscarried.
-We were very low so made plans to travel to Thailand, leading up to the holiday, Joanna was in pain and worried that she’d had an incomplete miscarriage, this is where tissue from the pregnancy remains in the uterus.
-We had to demand to be scanned, on arrival to the hospital the doctor performed a trans-abdominal scan (external), they felt confident Joanna had fully miscarried and refused our demands for a transvaginal ultrasound (internal) which would have provided the most accurate results
+The culmination of this period was in 2015 when we were told for the fourth time that we had miscarried.
+We were very low so made plans to travel to Thailand, leading up to the holiday, due to Joanna experiencing abdominal pain, we were worried that we had an incomplete miscarriage, a condition where tissue from the pregnancy remains in the uterus.
+We had to demand to be scanned, on arrival to the hospital the doctor performed a trans-abdominal scan (external), they felt confident we had fully miscarried and refused our demands for a transvaginal ultrasound (internal) which would have provided the most accurate results

-The outcome was an undetected ectopic pregnancy – something we only discovered while trekking in a remote island off the Thai coast.
-Joanna’s condition became life threatening when her fallopian tube burst, we endured a terrifying 4-hour ambulance drive to Bangkok Phuket Hospital.
-I was frightened and furious that such an oversight could have been made by our doctors in the UK.
+The outcome was an undetected ectopic pregnancy – something we only discovered while trekking in a remote island off the Thailand coast.
+This resulted in a life-threatening situation of Joanna suffering a burst fallopian tube, then having to endure a terrifying 4-hour ambulance drive to Bangkok Phuket Hospital.
+We were frightened and furious that such an oversight could have been made by our doctors in the UK.

 We were referred Dr Siobhan Quenby at Warwick University Hospital, a consultant obstetrician and specialist in recurrent miscarriage.
 One of the things I came to realise from speaking with her is just how common our experience is.
 Suddenly, it felt like we weren’t quite as alone as we believed.
 Not only did thousands of other couple’s experience this, but there was an entire field of research around it and – just maybe – hope for a solution.

-Joanna underwent a battery of tests, but after several more months, they could still find no medical explanation for our continue loss.
-This was difficult news to receive, but Dr Quenby didn’t allow us to give up and worked with us to find a way forward.
-Joanna was accepted for several trials, one was the SiM trial, this involved scratching the lining of the womb to encourage healthy pregnancy and another trial was for the treatment of Chronic Histiocytic Intervillositis (CHI), which causes the body to fight pregnancy, effectively causing the placenta to die in places.
+We underwent a battery of tests, but after several more months, they could still find no medical explanation for our continued loss.
+This was difficult news to receive, but Dr Quenby didn’t allow us to give up and worked with us to find a way forward including being accepted for several clinical trials, one was the SiM trial which involved scratching the lining of the womb to encourage healthy pregnancy, and another was for the treatment of Chronic Histiocytic Intervillositis (CHI), which causes the body to fight pregnancy, effectively resulting in placenta death.

 At around 20 weeks, we were given some amazing news – we were through the riskiest part of the pregnancy, and our baby was healthy!
-I’ve never felt such a wave of relief, before or since.
-Joanna and I were thrilled, and although we were still worried about what might happen, we were told we should begin thinking about names.
-We named our unborn son Rory, we spoke to him every day and watched Joanna’s bump grow with nervous anticipation.
+We never felt such a wave of relief, before or since.
+We were thrilled, and although still worried about what might happen, we were told we should begin thinking about names.
+We named our unborn son Rory; we spoke to him every day and watched the baby bump grow with nervous anticipation.

-Rory was born on 27th May 2014 and under the same treatment plan Tilly was born 2 years later.
-The labours weren’t plain sailing, Rory was breach with a planned section and Tilly was a Grade 1 emergency section.
-Joanna’s journey to recovery hasn’t been easy, she suffered with PTSD and procedural memory loss.
-We’ve been medically advised to not have more children, and as I never want to see my Wife’s life as risk again, I’m very comfortable with this decision.
+Rory was born on 27th May 2014 and under the same treatment plan Matilda was born 2 years later.
+The labours weren’t plain sailing as Rory was breach with a planned caesarean section and Matilda was a Grade 1 emergency caesarean section.
+The journey to recovery hasn’t been easy, suffering PTSD and procedural memory loss.
+We’ve been medically advised to not have more children due to the risks, and we’re comfortable with this decision.
 We’re a good example of the lengths that people will go to have a family.

 There are key moments in our journey that influenced this magical outcome.
-Firstly, the Consultant who performed Joanna’s ectopic surgery Dr Kittipat Pongpech is a specialist in gynaecological surgery, despite the pressure of a patient haemorrhaging, he performed laparoscopic surgery which resulted in fewer complications and less scarring.
-Once we had the support of Dr Siobhan Quenby, other doctors and nurse were compassionate, kind, and helpful.
-During the pregnancy with Rory and Tilly, Joanna was eligible for reassurance scans, this really helped manage anxiety.
+Firstly, the Consultant who performed the ectopic surgery, Dr Kittipat Pongpech, is a specialist in gynaecological surgery, and despite the pressure of a haemorrhaging patient, he performed laparoscopic surgery which resulted in fewer complications and less scarring.
+Once we had the support of Dr Siobhan Quenby, other doctors and nurses were compassionate, kind, and helpful.
+During the pregnanciesy with Rory and Matilda, we were eligible for reassurance scans which really helped manage anxiety.

-Rory and Tilly are the most important thing in our lives.
+Rory and Matilda are the most important thing in our lives.
 We are eternally grateful for all the help we’ve received, the joy of having a family is incomprehensible.
-The fertility industry gave Joanna and me another chance when we thought we had none, they gave us the greatest gift we have ever been given.
-As a professional working in this industry, seeing the wonders these doctors and nurses do, I also understand first-hand how lives can be changed by fertility healthcare.
-Without medical intervention and the support of these amazing people, I would not have my two wonderful children.
+The fertility industry gave us another chance when we thought we had none, they gave us the greatest gift we have ever been given.
+As professionals working in this industry, seeing the wonders these doctors and nurses do, we understand first-hand how lives can be changed.
+Without medical intervention and the support of these amazing people, we would not have biological children.

 The fertility industry stretches from embryologists to obstetricians to researchers, spanning public and private healthcare services.
-Almost every industry professional I’ve met has been an inspiration; these are people who truly understand the importance of what they do.
-One of our clients at Fertility Talent advertises that they have helped bring 50,000 babies into the world, and I can’t think of a better way to summarise the wonder of this industry.
+Almost every industry professional we’ve met has been an inspiration; these are people who truly understand the importance of what they do.
+One of our clients at Fertility Talent advertises has helped bring 50,000 babies into the world, we can’t think of a better way to summarise the wonder of this industry.
 50,000 babies that would not otherwise have been born.
 50,000 families made complete by the work these people do.

-Our fertility story has a happy ending, and I can honestly say I’m proud to represent an industry that spends every day trying to give hundreds of thousands of other families theirs.
+Our fertility story has a happy ending, and we can honestly say we’re proud to represent an industry that spends every day trying to give hundreds of thousands of other families theirs.

 Previous